APRIL JAPAN FESTIVALS ４月の祭り

 Futaarasan Shrine, Nikko, Tochigi Prefecture

-Gaily decorated mikoshi representing 13 neighbouring towns are paraded
+Gaily decorated mikoshi representing 13 neighboring towns are paraded around historical Nikko.

 Ushibuka Haiya Matsuri